Preparatory B

 Reading Proficiency Program:

-The Collective Reading Proficiency Program consists of a series of progressive courses from levels 1 to 7.
+The Reading Proficiency Class consists of a series of progressive classes.
 Students learn sight-reading skills and the ability to interpret music from a wide variety of sources and formats.

 This three-class sequence continues to teach students about playing in time and with a musical groove.
 Students play a Latin groove for 32 bars with a metronome and transition to playing 32 bars of swing time.
 Also, students play a rock groove for 16 bars with the metronome and transition to a Hi-Hat groove for 16 bars.
 Students apply what they have learned by playing with a click track accompanied by a professional rhythm section.

-Drums: Students are introduced to the study of rudimental drumming as the foundation for a solid drumming technique.
-Students study and perform together as an ensemble.
+• Drums: Students continue the study of rudimental drumming as the foundation for a solid drumming

-Bass, Guitar, and Keyboard: Students are introduced to the basics of proper instrumental technique with a focus on proper hand and body position and correct fingerings and hand positions for commonly used scales and arpeggios.
+• Bass, Guitar, and Keyboard: Students continue to develop the basics of proper instrumental technique with a focus on proper hand and body position as well as correct fingerings and hand positions for commonly used scales and arpeggios.

 Style Prep Sequence – Style Prep 2:

-Students work with an instructor on their instrument to develop the conceptual framework and application of applied techniques to perform in the designated ethnic root styles of Brazilian and Afro-Cuban.
-Each week’s class is dedicated to a particular style or groove
+Students work with an instructor on their instrument to develop a conceptual framework and application of applied techniques to perform in the designated ethnic root styles of Brazilian and Afro-Cuban.
+Each week’s class is dedicated to a particular style or groove.

 Style Prep Rhythm Section 2:

-This class gives the student the opportunity to apply the work done in the style prep classes in an actual rhythm section setting made up of professional musicians.
+This class gives the student the opportunity to apply the work done in the style of preparation and student rehearsal classes in an actual rhythm section setting made up of professional musicians.

-Students work together in a rhythm section format, under the supervision of a faculty member, to rehearse a series of practical real-life situations, the mastery of which is essential to every performing rhythm section musician.
+Students continue to work together in a rhythm section format, under the supervision of a faculty member, to rehearse in a series of practical real-life situations, the mastery of which is essential to every performing rhythm section musician.

 Anchor teacher private Lessons:

-Students are assigned a private instructor who acts as the student’s principal teacher and advisor regarding the tasks presented in the overall program.
-Students meet with this anchor teacher on a weekly basis, usually starting in week 2 of the semester.
+Students are assigned a private instructor who acts as the student’s principal teacher and advisor.
+Students meet with their anchor teacher on a weekly basis, usually starting in week 2 of the quarter.

 Daily Individual Practice Time: Students are assigned 2 hours per day during the week, open hours on the weekend, and additional hours available at off-peak times throughout the week.